evillan0315/project-board-server/README.md

   - Download files from remote servers.
   - Execute shell commands on remote servers.
 - ✅ **GitHub Repository Management:** Create, commit, delete, list, and view contents of GitHub repositories.
+- ✅ **Media Library Integration:** Automatically link scanned or extracted audio/video files to existing `Song` or `Video` entities in the media library, or create new ones if they don't exist, enriching the media collection.

 ### Generative AI (Google Gemini & Translator)